 There is a strong correlation between the drop angle of your phone and the amount of bending of your neck.
 You need to be aware when your neck is bent too far forward and in a harmful position.
 This is where the Neck Advisor app helps, it can protect you from the excessive stress over time that poor posture places on your neck.

-When using the Neck Advisor app, you will be notified when the drop angle of your phone is too low, and gently reminded to adjust to a proper neck posture to alleviate the stress on your neck.
+When using ‘Test Mode’ in the Neck Advisor app, you will be notified over a short duration when the drop angle of your phone is too low, and gently reminded to adjust to a proper neck posture to alleviate the stress on your neck.
 This will help you better understand the best position to be in for healthy neck alignment and guide you to best protect your neck.

 Adjust Neck Advisor app to your desired settings